I must caution you this post contains minor spoilers, as if the given of ‘happily ever after’ weren’t spoiler enough.

 Up: Carl and Ellie’s Story

 I defy you to watch Ellie and Carl’s love story and not cry.
 I was so not prepared for this scene the first time I watched it.
 My daughter was still young at the time and I remember her being perplexed by my emotional state.
-All I could say was, “It’s just so sad!”.
-Anyway, a lot of ground is covered in this 4 and a half minutes (a lifetime in fact).
-We see both Ellie’s grief after her baby dies in utero and towards the end we see Carl’s grief after Ellie dies from terminal illness.
-I’m going to label this clip NSFW because no one wants to let their co-workers see them cry.
+All I could say was, “It’s just so sad!”
+Anyway, a lot of ground is covered in these four-and-a-half minutes (a lifetime in fact).
+We see Ellie’s grief after her baby dies in utero.
+Towards the end, we see Carl’s grief after Ellie dies from terminal illness.
+I’m going to label this clip NSFW because no one wants to let their coworkers see them cry.

 Things you might want to discuss with your child: